Table of Contents

 - Simulink coder

-For a detailed guide on how to set up the software solution, please refer to the Installation guide for imperix ACG SDK (PN133).
+A detailed guide on how to set up the software is provided in the Installation guide for imperix ACG SDK.

 Generation and real-time execution of the controller code

-At last, the user can upload the code by pressing Ctrl + B on Simulink (Ctrl + Alt + B on PLECS).
+Once the simulation has been validated, the user can generate the code to be uploaded to the controller by pressing Ctrl + B on Simulink (Ctrl + Alt + B on PLECS).
 This will automatically generate the C code that is then compiled, loaded, and launched on the selected target.
-It also launches the Cockpit software.
-More information on the latter can be found in the corresponding user guide (PN140).
+It also launches Cockpit, imperix’s monitoring software.
+More information on the latter can be found in the corresponding user guide.

-A first test could be performed to check that the hardware protection limits are correctly configured on the analog frontend of the B-Box RCP.
-This test consists of lower the limits values and verifying that the PWM signals are indeed disabled when the limits are exceeded.
+A first test could be performed to check that the hardware protection limits are correctly configured on the analog frontend of the B-Box RCP 3.0.
+This test consists of lowering the protection limits on the analog front end to more conservative values and verifying that the PWM signals are indeed disabled when these limits are exceeded.

 Subsequently, one can turn on the power supply and slowly increase the voltage to 100 [V].
-To make sure that the input voltage measurement is correct, the user could verify that \(V_{in}\) is indeed close to 100 [V] on BB control.
-The last step is then to set a value for the reference voltage, 25 [V] for instance, and press the enable output button.
-One should then see a measured output voltage of around 25 [V].
+To make sure that the input voltage measurement is correct, the user could verify that \(V_{in}\) is indeed close to 100 [V] on Cockpit.
+The last step is then to set a value for the reference voltage, 25 [V] for instance, and press the enable PWM switch on the upper left corner of Cockpit.
+A measured output voltage of around 25 [V] should be visualised.
+Due to the diode voltage drop and other non-idealities, this value will not reach the theoretical value.

 Experimental results